 The elders have the laser focus exhibit when it’s about meeting the goals of the company.

-This also strives to maintain the status instead of accepting the new ways of working and thinking.
+This also strives to maintain the status instead of accepting new ways of working and thinking.

 The transition leaders are highly performance-oriented.
-They monitor the performance of the employee depending on the goals and targets that are established.
+They monitor the employee’s performance depending on the established goals and targets.

-Also, they are quick to notice if the employees can achieve the goals that are predetermined, and they reward their effort based on that.
+Also, they are quick to notice if the employees can achieve the predetermined goals, and they reward their effort based on that.

 Similarly, they are also aware when the employees are performing poorly; they can also punish to make sure to boost them to do better.